 How do participants get to/from the program?

 7 Generations begins and ends at Blow Memorial Hall (262 Richmond Rd., Williamsburg, VA) and participants are responsible for all travel to and from the program.
 If students drive themselves to the program, they will be able to store their cars here for the week.
-The local Amtrak and bus station is also within walking distance to campus (468 N. Boundary St., Williamsburg) is a 0.2 mile walk to campus.
+The local Amtrak and bus station (468 N. Boundary St., Williamsburg) is a 0.2 mile walk to campus.
 If participants are flying into the program, we suggest either the Newport News or Richmond Airport.
 Both offer ground transit options to and from campus.
 Unfortunately, because we are a small staff, we are not able to provide transportation to or from the airport but can help connect participants who have similar flight times and would like to share ground transportation.

 What's the cost?

 The total 7 Generations program fee is $135 which is due by August 4 and is processed through W&M online payment system.
 A limited number of $50 scholarship are available, and student can apply for a scholarship through the registration form.
 You will receive further details about the payment process after you register.

 In the Office of Community Engagement, we believe being part of William & Mary means a responsibility to and a connection with those around us.
 For us, this connection does not stop at the Wren yard but rather extends to our larger communities - that of Williamsburg, the Commonwealth of Virginia, the nation, and the world.
 Building off these principles of family, connection, and social responsibility, we sponsor a community engagement pre-orientation program for incoming students.

 The program's name comes from an Iroquois proverb which states, "in every deliberation, we must consider the impact of our decisions on the next seven generations."
 Our program will take this concept one step further, reaching back through history to see how the past affects the world now while taking direct action to change the future.